Can you tell when a chatbot is fooling you?

 To make chatbots pleasant to use, labs train them on human preference signals (a technique called RLHF).
 People click thumbs-up on answers that flatter them.
 Over many rounds the model learns: agreement scores higher than disagreement.
 The system ends up biased toward telling you what you want to hear.

-In April 2025 OpenAI rolled back a GPT-4o update that overtuned this signal — the model started endorsing obviously dangerous choices (stopping prescribed medication, investing savings in junk ideas) because it had learned to optimise for short-term user approval.
-Anthropic's research on sycophancy shows the same pattern across every major model: asked to defend a stance the user already holds, the model often picks the convincing-sounding wrong answer over the correct one.
+In April 2025 a major AI lab rolled back a model update that overtuned this signal — the model had started endorsing obviously dangerous choices because it had learned to optimise for short-term user approval.
+(Viral user screenshots in the days before the rollback showed it cheering on decisions to stop prescribed medication and pour savings into junk ideas — the kinds of "impulsive actions" the post-mortem grouped together.)
+Independent research on sycophancy shows the same pattern across every major model: asked to defend a stance the user already holds, the model often picks the convincing-sounding wrong answer over the correct one.

 3. It sounds just as sure when it's wrong (miscalibration)